ire4ever1190/dimscmd/readme.rst

             )
         )
         await discord.api.createInteractionResponse(i.id, i.token, response)

+Slash commands support the types supported (including enums) with the exception of seq[T]

 During testing it is recommend that you set a specific guild so that slash commands will be registered instantly (instead of waiting an hour for them to be register globally)